lpalnau/angular-google-analytics/README.md

 ```

 ## Licence
-As AngularJS itself, this module is released under the permissive [MIT license](http://revolunet.mit-license.org).
+As AngularJS itself, this module is released under the permissive [MIT license].
 Your contributions are always welcome.

+See the LICENSE file.